-Following the adoption of ASC 842, the Company has a right-of-use asset and lease liability that resulted in recording a new temporary tax difference as the Company is now recognizing right-of-use assets and related lease liabilities for the first time and those assets and liabilities have no corresponding tax basis.
+Following the adoption of ASC 842, the Company has a right-of-use asset and lease liability that results in recording a temporary tax difference.
+This temporary tax difference is the result of recognizing a right-of-use asset and related lease liability while such asset and liability have no corresponding tax basis.